← Back to blog

 12. Genetic variation comes from mutation, recombination, and independent assortment.
 Sources of variation are tested constantly.
 Mutation creates new alleles; meiosis shuffles them.

 That's it.
 Twelve frameworks.
-Every AP Bio FRQ I've seen reduces to applying one or two of these to a specific scenario.
+Nearly every AP Bio FRQ reduces to applying one or two of these to a specific scenario.

 The FRQ section follows a pattern.
 Read the scenario.
 Identify which of the twelve concepts is being tested.
 Apply it to the specifics in the question.

 The twelve-concept move: this is enzyme function (concept 4) plus temperature changing protein structure.
-Above the optimal temp, even a thermophile's enzyme will denature.
+Above the optimal temperature, even a thermophile's enzyme will denature.
 Activity will drop.
 Done.

-A kid who memorized thermophile equals lives in hot places and enzyme equals protein that catalyzes reactions can't reason their way to that answer.
-A kid who understands that enzymes are proteins whose 3D shape determines function, and that high temperature breaks 3D structure, can.
+A student who memorized *thermophile = lives in hot places* and *enzyme = protein that catalyzes reactions* can't reason their way to that answer.
+A student who understands that enzymes are proteins whose 3D shape determines function — and that high temperature breaks 3D structure — can.

 About half the AP Bio test is now data analysis.
-They give you a graph, a table, or a scatter plot, and ask you to interpret it.
-The questions look hard but they're mostly testing one skill: can you identify what variable is on which axis and reason about what the data shows?
+A graph, a table, or a scatter plot lands in front of you, and the question asks you to interpret it.
+The questions look hard, but they're mostly testing one skill: can you identify what variable is on which axis and reason about what the data shows?

-The trap is that they include a lot of irrelevant data.
+The trap is irrelevant data.
 A graph might have five data series and three axes.
 The question only cares about two of them.
 Identify which two are relevant, ignore the rest, answer the question.
-Most kids try to use all the data and get confused.
+Most students try to use all the data and get confused.

 Glycolysis, Krebs, electron transport, Calvin cycle, photophosphorylation.
 Every AP Bio review book has you memorize the steps of each.
 Don't bother.
-The test does not ask what is the third intermediate of glycolysis.
-It asks things like if you blocked oxygen, what would happen to ATP production?
+The test does not ask what the third intermediate of glycolysis is.
+It asks things like: *if you blocked oxygen, what would happen to ATP production?*

-What you actually need to know: where does each cycle happen (cytoplasm vs. mitochondrion vs. chloroplast).
-What does each input and output.
-How they connect.
+What you actually need to know: where does each cycle happen (cytoplasm vs. mitochondrion vs. chloroplast), what each inputs and outputs, and how they connect.
 That's about ten facts total, not a hundred.

 Week 1: Pick one of the twelve concepts each day.
-Watch one Bozeman Science video on it (he's the best AP Bio teacher on YouTube and his stuff is free).
+Watch one Bozeman Science video on it — he's the best AP Bio teacher on YouTube and the content is free.
 Then do five FRQs that test that concept.
 Grade yourself.

 Week 2: Full timed FRQ section every other day.
 Multiple choice on the off days.
 Don't open a textbook again.
-You're done with vocabulary.
+Vocabulary review is finished.

-I use Study Pebble for this — it scores my AP Bio FRQs against the rubric and tells me which concept I missed, which is way faster than grading myself. https://studypebble.com.
-But the bigger point: AP Bio rewards reasoning, not recall.
-If you study like it's a vocabulary test, you'll perform like it.
+For FRQ scoring, Study Pebble grades AP Bio free-response against the rubric and flags which concept was missed — faster and more precise than self-grading.
+But the core point stands regardless of how you practice: AP Bio rewards reasoning, not recall.
+Study it like a vocabulary test and you'll perform like it.

 Built by Aleko